 "Why?" you ask, simple.
 Being able to lift the quad off the ground with makes all the routine maintenance go a bit quicker.

 Our jack also gets used after almost every ride.

-Here it is used mostly for cleaning up, with the quad off the ground, getting soap and water to all the dirt is much easier, without all the back bending to look underneath the ATV.
+At our place, it is used mostly for cleaning up after a day on the trails.
+With the quad off the ground, getting soap and water to all the dirt is much easier, without all the back bending to look underneath the ATV.

 And if your ATV Garage is shared with one or more "other vehicles", the ATV jack is worth its weight in gold.
 You can scoop and lift your quad from anywhere in the garage, and roll it wherever, without all the back and forth, and bar turning, you know what I mean.
 This is especially handy when it is time to clean out the garage.
 Really handy.

 In this photo, you can see the assembled ATV jack.
 The weight is around 50-70 lbs., depending on the manufacturer.
 The jack limit is displayed on the face of the hydraulic jack, and this one is rated at 1500 lbs.
 This should be more than enough to lift your ATV, no matter what size it is.

 Notice in this shot, that the jack unit is bolted to the jack frame.
 Should the jack ever need to be replaced, simply unbolt the old, and bolt on the new unit.
 The bar running across the photo at an angle, that is the lift lock.
 When not in use, there is a wire clip that holds it place, out of the way.

 You can see that the pivot points use cotter pins and washers.
 Keeping the pivot points cleaned and oiled is very easy.
 Notice too, that the frame pads are riveted in place.
 And at the pads edges, there is a small metal stop, to keep the ATV from sliding off the jack.